ai4os/ai4-docs/source/howtos/deploy/eosc-node.rst

 .. image:: /_static/images/eosc-node/tool-output.png

 For the AI4EOSC AI models, if you access the endpoint provided, you will get a Swagger interface to use the model.
+In the endpoint, you will find the :doc:`DEEPaaS API </reference/api>` UI, which you can use to run inference calls on the model.

+.. image:: /_static/images/endpoints/deepaas.png
+   :width: 400px

 Please note that, in the case of Virtual Machines, it will take up to 10 minutes to deploy and configure the VM for the endpoint to be ready.
 You can periodically try to connect until you'll eventually have access to the Swagger DEEPaaS UI.

-.. image:: /_static/images/endpoints/deepaas.png
-   :width: 400px

-Once you can access the Swagger interface in your browser, you can trigger the inference of the model by uploading the proper input (for example, for the YOLO model, you have to upload the image where you want to detect objects).

 2.4.
 Managing the resources
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Optionally, you might want to get additional information about your VM.
-For that, go to the ``Virtual Machines`` section in the EOSC EU Node dashboard, select your allocated environment and click on ``View externally``.
+For that, go to the ``Virtual Machines`` section in the EOSC EU Node dashboard, select your allocated environment and click on :material-outlined:`open_in_new;1.5em` ``View externally``.

 .. image:: /_static/images/eosc-node/vm-allocated.png